-Issues Unattributable to a Single Product Team
+Issues concerning multiple Product Teams

 Occasionally the DMSU does not possess enough expertise to decide which product is responsible for a reported issue.
 In those cases, while EMI existed, DMSU could forward the issue to a catch-all EMI Support Unit, and passively monitor the resolution process while the responsible team was identified and the issue assigned within EMI.
 After EMI ended, DMSU no longer has this option and must identify the responsible product team.
 This may be achieved in two ways:

-Since the majority of Product Teams remain grouped in post-EMI collaborations such as MeDIA, their technical staff can be contacted through those channels with a request for assistance.
-MeDIA, for instance, has been established specifically with maintaining mutual awareness as one of its goal.
+Since the majority of Product Teams remain grouped in post-EMI collaborations such as MeDIA, the technical staff of multiple Product Teams with suspected responsibility for the issue can be contacted, and they can also rely on those channels to request assistance from other teams or coordinate their repsonse.
+MeDIA, for instance, has been established specifically with maintaining mutual awareness as one of its goals.

 Issues can be difficult to attribute to a single product team if a chain of products is affected and the problem manifests itself in a product different from the one causing it.
 Still, DMSU should be able to rely on experts for the obviously affected product to analyse the issue and suggest the direction for further investigation.
 While this analysis is normally done by the DMSU, in rare cases it is justified to ask the producers of the affected component for clarification and help.
+Also, members of other SUs are allowed to contribute to tickets assigned to a different SU, which simplifies and speeds up resolution of any such issue.

 Finally there can be issues that actually affect multiple products.
-Wile EMI represented a single point of contact for multiple product teams, it was possible to maintain a single thread of communication with EMI.
+While EMI represented a single point of contact for multiple product teams, it was possible to maintain a single thread of communication with EMI.
 After that project ended, communication on such issues must be maintained with individual product teams separately, which increases the load a little, but is manageable.

 Accepting a component release and closing tickets

 Another aspect of EMI coordination, which will not be followed directly anymore, is a strong coordination of the component releases.
 All the EMI components were released in some of EMI major, minor or update releases, not individually.
 Numerous integration and smoke tests were run as a part of the EMI release process, therefore the probability of a release of incompatible or otherwise interfering component versions was reasonably low.
-Then the EMI releases were taken by the EGI UMD team, and after passing the verification process the releases were included in UMD in (more or less) deterministic timeframe.
-In this process, a software tickets in GGUS were closed upon EMI release of the component.
+Then the EMI releases were taken by the EGI UMD team, and after passing the validation and verification process the releases were included in UMD in a generally deterministic timeframe.
+The agreed process included closing software ticktes by the developers once a release which fixed the issue was done by the technology provider.
+Because the coordinated EMI/IGE/dCache releases were taken up by UMD regularly, the arrival of the fix to the infrastructure (i.e. its availability to the reporting user) was expected in few weeks only, after the verification and stage rollout periods.

-In the upcoming period, the release process is getting to be more loosely coupled, also inevitably increasing the danger of unintended introduction of incompatible changes and other interferences among the components.
-Therefore the whole UMD release process must be augmented, putting even more emphasis to the verification and stage rollout phases.
-Consequently, the timeframe in which a component update will be available in the production UMD repository after the fix was delivered by the Product Team is unpredictable in general.
+In the upcoming period, the release process will be loosely coupled.
+This will inevitably increase the danger of unintended introduction of incompatible changes and other interferences among the components.
+Therefore, the whole UMD release process will be augmented.
 Therefore it is not feasible to close the tickets on delivery of the component, however, it is also not possible to leave the burden of the tickets on the Product Team because they cannot directly influence this stage of the release process.

 The current proposal suggests adding a new stage to the ticket life cycle.
 In order to implement the changes the following must be done: